TEXT-Fitch rates People's Leasing's proposed CP 'F1+(lka)'

 (The following statement was released by the rating agency)

-Nov 26 - Fitch Ratings Lanka has assigned People's Leasing and Finance Company PLC's (PLFP, 'B+'/'AA-(lka)'/Stable) proposed issue of commercial paper of up to LKR2bn a National Short-Term 'F1+(lka)' rating.
-A full list of PLFP's ratings is provided at the end of this commentary.
+Oct 31 - Fitch Ratings Lanka has assigned People's Leasing Company PLC's (PLC, 'AA-(lka)'/Stable) proposed issue of commercial paper of up to LKR1bn a National Short-Term 'F1+(lka)' rating.
+A full list of PLC's ratings is provided at the end of this commentary.

 The proposed notes will have a tenor of up to one year, and will be used to finance the company's working capital requirements.